 Below is a screenshot of the All Free and Clear detergent from the ThinkDirty app.
 It tells you the ratings of toxicity.
 There are plenty of other toxin free detergent options, this is simply what we choose to use and we can get a decent deal at Sam’s for it.

-Vinegar is used in the towels, sheets, blankets load almost every time as a fabric softener.
+Vinegar is used in the towels, sheets, blankets load almost every time as a fabric softener (Link is to Sam's Club, where we purchase it and is a much better price than Amazon.)
 I put it in the basket with the clothes and in the softener dispenser.
 We have really hard water and it seems to help with deodorizing if I cannot get the clothes to the dryer right away.
 On the other hand, there are times the washer has to go through another cycle or two because it might have been forgotten.
 Oops.
-Vinegar is a lifesaver on those cases.
+Vinegar is a lifesaver in those cases.
 But, those instances are becoming fewer.

 The other item you see above is the color catcher.
 These are sheets that go in the washer.
 They really do work, or I wouldn’t use them.
 I use them in the dark and mixed loads, and sometimes bedding.
 Part of me wants to be oblivious about what is in them because they work so well - and this is real life, not perfection.
 BUT, I am researching them now.

 A quick search found these two recipes here and here, very similar, for homemade color catchers.
 They look simple enough and might be something I look into in the near future.

 I felt compelled to add this part in here because it is an important part of our household.
 We pay the kids for doing jobs around the house.
 It's not a perfect system, but we are improving.
 They do get paid for helping with laundry, but some of what they do is just for being a part of our family.